-An ideal option for businesses relocating to Malta, the initiative provides a fast-tracked service to highly skilled individuals from third party countries, enabling them to be employed in Malta.
+An ideal option for businesses relocating to Malta, the initiative provides a fast-tracked service to highly skilled individuals from non-EU countries, enabling them to be employed in Malta.
 The scheme will facilitate the issuing of work and residence permits to prospective key employees.
 These permits will need to be renewed every year.

 Family members of work permit holders

-Third country nationals who have been legally residing in Malta for over a year are eligible to apply for the reunification of family members.
+Non-EU nationals who have been legally residing in Malta for over a year are eligible to apply for the reunification of family members.
 This includes spouses over the age of 21, and children under the age of 18.
 After five years in Malta the family members are also entitled to an autonomous permit.

 Long-term residence status is granted to persons legally residing in Malta for a continuous 5 year period.
 Successful application requires proof of continuous residence prior to the application date, and the ability to show stable and regular income up to a stipulated amount.
 There are a number of other requirements such as health insurance and attendance of a language and culture course.